joshday/OnlineStats.jl/README.md

 ## Contributing

-When contributing to OnlineStats, trivial PRs like documentation typos are very welcome!
-For nontrivial changes, please first discuss the change you wish to make via issue/email/slack with @joshday.
+- Trivial PRs such as fixing typos are very welcome!
+- For nontrivial changes, you'll probably want to first discuss the changes via issue/email/slack with [`@joshday`](https://github.com/joshday).

 ## Authors